We behave as if that were not true, if we yell loud enough, if we assert our claims enough, if we pretend that it's a mistake, etc.

 PS: A is A can be very funny.

 In a conversation yesterday with my marketing client, we did a lot of work on A is A. We also laughed a lot.

 Why laugh?
 When you see the truth, it is funny.
 At every new stage of my "enlightenment" what clued me in is that people, things struck me as funny.
 Cracking up.

 The conversation was about selling to people who pretend that something is of value to them.
 That they care.

 It is very familiar to me: most of the people who come to me, or read my blog, pretend that they value something.
 But I look into the actions, and I know different.

 And when people pretend but you can see it, it is very very very funny.
-And unusual, you see it on the stage of a comedy club, but in life it is not easy to see.
+And unexpected, you see it on the stage of a comedy club, attracting big laughs, but in life it is not easy to see.

 And seeing that people pretend and get that it's not wrong... it is just what it is, is delightful.
 A is A. A is not wrong. and A is not right.
 A is A.

 And nearly all the values you claim you have are b.s. and they are pretend values.
 Really.

 I can hear you getting upset, yelling even, thinking that that will change something.
 But A is A, and no amount of anger, no amount of upset will change it to anything else.